 Download and install the latest version of MASCHINE from the Not installed tab in Native Access.
-If your operating system does not support the latest software update, you can download an earlier compatible version from the Update Manager.
+If your operating system does not support the latest software update, you can download the corresponding compatible version from here.

 Make sure that the NIHardwareAgent application is set as startup item.